Rusek23/hello-world/README.md

 Little progress has been made.
 This is directly related to my time prioritization lacking.
 I am excited to wake up tomorrow at 4:30am, brew a steaming cup of coffee and dig real deep into Linear Regression and modeling relationships with implementation.

+2/15/2020

+GitHub tutorial is making progress.
+I learned how to push/pull a git project into sublime text. git status 			#status of git versions

+git commit 			#commits your changes locally

+git add 			#adds your new changes to local version

+git push			#pushes local version to the github

+git pull			#pulls the newest version of git

+still confused on changes not being saved when just text is changed and not a new file added.